moliver28/research-handbook/content/handbook/marketing/growth/engineering/_index.md

 In order to convey Issue implementation order and blocking concepts, we leverage the [blocking issue linking feature](https://docs.gitlab.com/ee/user/project/issues/related_issues.html#blocking-issues).

-More on the discussion of how to block can be seen in https://gitlab.com/gitlab-org/growth/team-tasks/-/issues/752
+More on the discussion can be seen in https://gitlab.com/gitlab-org/growth/team-tasks/-/issues/752.

 ### Issue Refinement And Estimation